tokamak-network/tokamak-sybil-resistance/go_sequencer/test/til/README.md

 # Til (Test instructions language)
-Language to define sets of instructions to simulate Hermez transactions (L1 & L2) with real data.
+Language to define sets of instructions to simulate Tokamak transactions (L1 & L2) with real data.

 ## Syntax
 ### Global
 Set type definition

-- Blockchain: generate the transactions that would come from the Hermez smart contract on the blockchain.
+- Blockchain: generate the transactions that would come from the Tokamak smart contract on the blockchain.

 ```
 Type: Blockchain